radelja/sst-spatter/README.md

 Simulation is complete, simulated time: 737.562 us
 ```

-This will generate output to both the command-line and a statistics file, named `stats.out` by default.
+This will generate output to both the command-line and a statistics file, named `stats.csv` by default.

 ## SST-Spatter Output
 The output to the command-line contains SST configuration information, which is specified in the SST configuration file.